Overview

 Shuttles

-The shuttle back drives back from p2 to P1 and Odda only in the late afternoon, starting at 3pm.
+The shuttle back drives back from p2 to P1 and Odda only in the late afternoon, starting at 01:15 pm.

-Odda–P2 Skjeggedal (return ticket): NOK 300-350 (estimated price)
+- Odda–P2 Skjeggedal (return ticket): NOK 350 (estimated price)

-Odda-P2 Skjeggedal (one way): NOK 175-200 (estimated price)
+- Odda-P2 Skjeggedal (one way): NOK 200 (estimated price)

-P2 Skjeggedal–Odda (one way): NOK 175-200 (estimated price)
+- P2 Skjeggedal–Odda (one way): NOK 200 (estimated price)

-P2 (Skjeggedal) to P3 (Mågelitopp)
+- P2 (Skjeggedal) to P3 (Mågelitopp): NOK 150 (one way)

-NOK 100, one way Because it is difficult to foresee exactly how long your Trolltunga hike will take, the return ticket is sold only on your way back.
+Because it is difficult to foresee exactly how long your Trolltunga hike will take, the return ticket is sold only on your way back.

 We know it all seems a bit complicated, and believe us: it is.
 But you can find more detailed info on the official Trolltunga website.
 Feel free to contact us if you have any specific questions.

-Staying the night at trolltunga
+Staying the night at Trolltunga

-Trolltunga is a very popular destinations among tourists and they come from all over the world to take a picture on this iconic cliff.
-So it won’t surprised you that it can get very busy here.
+Trolltunga is a very popular destination among tourists and they come from all over the world to take a picture on this iconic cliff.
+So it won’t surprise you that it can get very busy here.
 We even heard you have to queue for a couple of hours if you want to take a picture.
-If you want to avoid the crowds, we advice you to stay the night at Trolltunga.
+If you want to avoid the crowds, we advise you to stay the night at Trolltunga.
 There are multiple marked areas along the trail where it is allowed to put up your tent.
 We can highly recommend staying the night because this way, you can split up the long hike and it is an insanely beautiful place to wake up in!

 Make sure you are well prepared to stay the night.
 It can get freezing cold and extremely windy at night at Trolltunga.
 Bring warm clothes for the night, a sturdy tent that can stand a lot of wind, a warm sleeping bag…

-Note: If you are parked on P1 and you want to return in the morning, there is no shuttle driving from P2 to P1 before 3pm!
+Note: If you are parked on P1 and you want to return in the morning, there is no shuttle driving from P2 to P1 before 01.15 pm!

-Guided hikes to Trolltunga
+Guided tours to Trolltunga

-If you are less experienced in hiking or feel unsure about doing the trip, we highly recommend you going one a guided hike.
+If you are less experienced in hiking or feel unsure about doing the trip, we highly recommend going on a guided hike.
 The guides know the local conditions and can handle weather changes.
 These guided hikes typically offer a structured and safer way to explore the region while also providing valuable information and insights from knowledgeable guides.
 Most guided hikes to Trolltunga are full-day excursions, departing early in the morning and returning in the late afternoon or evening.
 To join a guided hike, you typically need to book in advance through a tour company that offers this service.
 There are several tour operators in the nearby town of Odda that arrange guided hikes to Trolltunga.

 If you are looking for a really exciting way to get to the Trolltunga, you can climb your way up along a via ferrata.
 This guided tour starts with a 6 km long bike ride from Skjeggedal.
 It continues with the Via Ferrata climb, where you will climb a 250-meter-high mountain part.
 Afterward, it is only a short walking distance to the Trolltunga.